bramom/why-we-love-and-use-fsharp/slides/index.md

 According to the French neurologist and mathematician Stanislas Dehaene, about 50 percent of English speakers can remember all seven numbers.

 Experiments have repeatedly shown that Asian children find it easier to learn to count than Europeans.
-In one study with Chinese and American 4- and 5-year-olds, the two nationalities performed similarly when learning to count to 12, but the Chinese were about a year ahead with higher numbers.
 A regular system (of number-words) also makes arithmetic clearer to understand.

 * [China's Numbers Are Shorter Than Ours by Robert Krulwich](https://www.npr.org/sections/krulwich/2011/07/01/137527742/china-s-unnatural-math-advantage-their-words)

 ' If, however, you are a Chinese speaker, you tend to do much better.
 The average Chinese speaker can memorize nine numbers in this same amount of time.
+' In one study with Chinese and American 4- and 5-year-olds, the two nationalities performed similarly when learning to count to 12, but the Chinese were about a year ahead with higher numbers.

 ---